CodesbySaniya/python-practice/README.md

-# 🐍 Python Practice
+# 🐍 Python Practice & Learning Journey

+Welcome to my Python practice repository! 🚀

-This repository contains my Python practice programs, interview questions, and mini projects created while learning Python.
+This repository contains my Python learning journey, coding practice, interview preparation questions, and beginner-friendly mini projects.

-The goal of this repository is to build a strong foundation in Python, improve problem-solving skills, and prepare for software engineering and AI/ML interviews.
+The main goal of this repository is to build a strong foundation in Python, improve problem-solving skills, and prepare myself for **Software Engineering and AI/ML Engineering opportunities**.

+---

 ## 📂 Repository Structure